 To find more things to do in Middleburg, read our Five Charming Places to Visit in Loudoun online article for activity ideas and popular spots.
 For a comprehensive list of things to do across the Northern Virginia area, check out our Spring Attractions in Northern Virginia article.

 We hope you enjoyed our Weekend Guide to Visiting Middleburg, and are planning a trip to our nation’s hunt and horse capital as you read.
+If you are planning to go near the holiday season, consider our Christmas in Middleburg Shopping Guide.
 To continue your tour of our beloved state, consider reading our Weekend Guide to Visiting Gordonsville, another popular location for equestrian aficionados.
 For more travel tips in Virginia and beyond, browse our entire Travel section on the Experiences page.
 If you’ve been inspired by the equestrian culture of Middleburg, shop our guide of Virginia Equestrian Items for luxury horse-themed gifts and decor. ~

 NADIRAH MUHAMMAD is a graduate of George Mason University’s Rhetoric & Writing Studies Program and serves as editorial assistant with Ivy Life & Style Media.
 She is dedicated to exploring the world through writing and adding eloquence to everyday life.